Financial Aid Definitions

 Federal Direct PLUS Loan: A low-interest, non-need based federal loan made to a dependent student’s parent.
 This loan is credit-based.
 Repayment begins 60 days from the date the loan is fully disbursed.
 The loan is paid back over the course of up to 10 years.

-Grace Period: The grace period on a Stafford loan is the six month period after graduating or withdrawing from school.
+Grace Period: The grace period on a Federal Direct loan is the six month period after graduating or withdrawing from school.
 During this time, the borrower is not required to begin repaying his/her student loan.

 Half-Time Study: Students must be enrolled at least half-time to be eligible for federal loans.
 At Kendall College, half-time study is defined as six credits per quarter.